Query Rewriting via LLMs: Experimental Evaluation

 \subsubsection{Transformation Time}

-The average processing time per \fpr query is shown in Table~\ref{tab:different_benchmark_cost} for \lithe and \sota over the various benchmarks.
-The good news is that the rewrites are typically identified in a few minutes even for highly complex queries.
-We hasten to note that this investment is likely to be acceptable in deployment given that the execution benefits typically far outweigh the compilation overheads.
-As a case in point, for TPC-DS Q30 on a 10GB database, the original version took 17 minutes to run to completion, whereas the \lithe rewrite took 7 minutes to transform but finished in less than a second!
-Further, when the database size was increased to 100GB, the \lithe rewrite executed in just 8 seconds, while the original version took more than an \emph{hour}.
-Finally, many applications tend to use a set of canned queries which are run thousands of times.
-Thus, a relatively small one-time investment can be easily recovered over repeat executions of such queries.
+We first look at the end-to-end time required to perform a rewrite (i.e. to run the entire pipeline shown in Figure~\ref{fig:lithe}).
+Table~\ref{tab:different_benchmark_cost} shows the average processing time per \cpr query, where we see that the \lithe rewrite process takes a few minutes.
+However, note that this investment may be acceptable in deployment given that the execution benefits typically far outweigh the compilation overheads.
+For instance, with Q11, the original query took nearly \emph{an hour} to complete, whereas the \lithe rewrite executed in under 3~\emph{minutes}.
+Further, many applications tend to use a set of canned queries which are run thousands of times.
+Thus, even a large one-time investment can be easily recovered over repeat executions of such queries.

 Notwithstanding the above, we also observe that \lithe is considerably slower than \sota in producing rewrites.
-A drill-down into the various components of \lithe is shown in Table~\ref{tab:lithe-tt} for the TPC-DS queries.
-We observe here that the lion's-share is taken by the initial prompt ensemble and the final MCTS module, largely arising from their ``brute-force'' combinatorial construction.
-But both these modules can potentially be improved -- the choice of prompt via a classifier, and MCTS by early pruning of ill-formed (semantic/syntactic errors) queries.
-These options are discussed below in Section~\ref{sec:classifier}.
+A drill-down showed the lion's share of the time is taken by the initial prompt ensemble and the final MCTS module.
+We explore techniques to improve their efficiency in Section~\ref{app:classifier}.